heckman/photos-server/README.md

 The `.plist` files should be put in `~/Library/LaunchAgents`.

-The source files expect the others to be in the following locations:
+The source files expect things to be in the following locations:

 - The launch agent `ca.heckman.photos-server.plist` expects
-  `photos-http-response-handler` to be in `/usr/local/libexec`.
+  `photos-http-handler` to be in `/usr/local/libexec`.
-- The the response handler `photos-http-response-handler` expects the ececutable `photos-cli` to be in `/usr/local/bin`
+- The the HTTP handler `photos-http-handler` expects the command-line utility `photos-cli` to be in `/usr/local/bin` and `trurl` to be found in `/opt/homebrew/bin`.

 These expectations can be edited in the source files.